raspberrychris/cryptotravellers/content/about.md

 ---
 [Crypto Travellers](https://cryptotravellers.com) is a blog for the cryptocurrency and blockchain community.
 We provide high-quality analysis of current topics in crypto, as well as offer advice to help our readers make informed decisions about their investments.

-We provide detailed guides for those who want to invest in crypto and discuss the crypto lifestyle
+We provide detailed guides for those who want to invest in crypto and discuss the crypto lifestyle.